cjalmeida/optim/blog/posts/jssp2.md

 ## Crash-course on Mixed Integer Linear Programming

 Let's start with the _linear programming_ part.
 It's a technique that aims to minimize (or maximize) a **linear function**, subject to **constraints** presented as linear inequalities.
-The act of "modeling" a problem so it can be solvable via linear programming means turning it into a _canonical form_ similar to the example below:
+The act of "modeling" a problem so it can be solvable via linear programming means turning it into a _standard form_ similar to the example below:

 @@quote
 A manufacturing plant have products **x** and **y**.
 The respective prices are **40** and **30**.
 The total manufacturing capacity is **12** tons combined.
 Product _x_ consumes **2** times the amount of raw resources compared to _y_, and we have **16** tons of such resources.
 We need to find the amount of _x_ and _y_ to produce that **maximize** revenues.
 @@

-The problem above can be formulated in canonical form as:
+The problem above can be formulated in standard form as:

 $$
 \begin{aligned}